suny-downstate-medical-center/netpyne/doc/source/install.rst

 Installation
 =======================================

-See here instructions to :ref:`install_only_netpyne`.

-See here instructions to :ref:`install_gui` section below.
+Please select the type of installation you want:

+- :ref:`install_only_netpyne`.

+- :ref:`install_gui`.
+This link also includes installation instructions for NEURON and NetPyNE, using specific versions that have been fully tested with the GUI.
 Note that the NetPyNE GUI only supports Python 3.
-The :ref:`install_gui` section also includes installation instructions for NEURON and NetPyNE, using specific versions that have been fully tested with the GUI.

 If you have any issues during the installation please post a message with the details to the `NetPyNE forum <www.netpyne.org/forum>`_ or the `NetPyNE GitHub issues <https://github.com/Neurosim-lab/netpyne/issues>`_ .